conda/pycosat/README.rst

    [1, -2, -3, 4, 5]
    ...

-There are a total of 18 possible solutions.
+In this example, there are a total of 18 possible solutions.